Magazine: Tucson: Events

 Tucson Halloween Events

 Besides the traditional trick-or-treat, Tucson celebrates Halloween entertainment with numerous community activities and special Halloween events.
 There are several haunted houses this year, but, the only entire town that is haunted is at the Old Tucson Studios during its Nightfall 2017 event.
-The famed Slaughterhouse is open all month long.
-Hotel Congress has magical events all month long as well.
+Hotel Congress and The SlaughterHouse have magical events all month long as well.

 Below are the most popular Halloween parties, entertainment and special events throughout October.
 If you have a Halloween event, concert, party or celebration, email your listing to [email protected].

 Purchase tickets for upcoming Tucson entertainment and sporting events at Ticket

 Arizona Renaissance Festival Halloween!
 The King & Queen will be determining the title of THEE BEST MOST Creative Halloween Costumes in the ADULT and CHILD categories and will provide a Family 4 Pack to the 2018 Arizona Renaissance Festival along with other Spooktacular gifts from the AZ Renaissance Festival.

 So- Take lots of pictures this weekend at your Halloween Parties and send YOUR BEST PHOTO to [email protected] by November 3rd for a chance to win!
 Please note: When emailing your photo State your Age: Kids entering: AGES 5-12 and Adults are AGES 13 and above.
 State NAME as well as CITY you are from in addition to if you have ever visited the Faire?
 Winners will be contacted via email!

 Congress Halloweek.
 Enjoy spine-chilling days devoted to Halloween– Voodoo & Black Magic, Nightmare on Congress, and the annual famous Halloween Party.